-Science-based general education course
+^{}Science-based general education course

-BIO 107 and BIO 222 will not be eligible for transfer credits and must be taken at Carrington.
+^{}BIO 107 and BIO 222 will not be eligible for transfer credits and must be taken at Carrington.

-† Online General education course; these may be taken in any order except when determined by prerequisite.
-General education courses must be completed for progression into the technical portion of the PTA program.
-Note: Course descriptions begin on page 160.
+[†] Online General education course; these may be taken in any order except when determined by prerequisite.
+Generaleducation courses must be completed for progression into the technical portion of the PTA program.